Conan9133/Quantum-Computing-Journey/1_basics_and_qiskit_workflow/03_Debugging Tools using Quantum Simulators/Readme.md

    These circuits consist only of the following circuits: CX, H, S, and measurement.

 The above information is adopted from the Qiskit Guides page.
-For more information, please see the [..........]
+For more information, please see link [https://quantum.cloud.ibm.com/docs/en/guides/debugging-tools].

-Add a file that has example of those.